marcglasberg/fast_immutable_collections/README.md

 Note flush just optimizes the set **internally**, and no external difference will be visible.
-Depending on the global configuration, the `ISet`s will flush automatically for you, once per asynchronous gap.
+Depending on the global configuration, the `ISet`s will flush automatically for you.

 - There are a few ways to lock and unlock a set, which will have different results in speed and safety.